Reducing Alert Noise: Composite Alerting and Conditional Logic in Graphite

 4: Applying These Concepts in MetricFire’s Hosted Graphite

-In Hosted Graphite, composite alerts can be defined directly within the alerting UI, making it easier to build and manage complex alert logic without relying on multiple separate rules.
+In Hosted Graphite, Composite Alerts can be defined directly within the Alerts UI, making it easier to build and manage complex alert logic without relying on multiple separate rules.

 Each alert can be composed of one or more metric queries, conditions can be applied to those queries, and logical relationships will define how those conditions are evaluated together.
 Wildcard queries (*) are still used to define the scope of a service alert, while composite logic determines how the underlying signals are interpreted.